farzanehf/LA-558/Exercises_/ex3a.md

 -export a geoJSON file that only has the fields in the popup that you want to share,

-- modify the leaflet file I give you Thursday and just save it to your GitHub – See Thursday's Lecture video.
+- modify the leaflet file and place into your GitHub

-However ,I have copied the code to a html file that you can also copy and place into your GitHub – or modify the example in JSBin and copy it into your own html file. -  https://github.com/profSeeger/LA558_2023/blob/main/lecture/3bLeaflet.html
+– or modify the example in JSBin and copy it into your own html file. -  https://github.com/profSeeger/LA558_2023/blob/main/lecture/3bLeaflet.html